 28. Take Family Walks

-Why not include more easy exercise + quality time in your family goals?
+Include more easy exercise + quality time in your family goals.
 Decide now that you’ll take one or two family walks a week in the coming year to keep each other moving and together.

 29. Plan Family Exercise

 On that note, why stop at a walk?!
 If fitness is a priority, make a goal that each Saturday or once a month the entire family does a fitness-related activity together!